Stewardship in Action Program

 The Stewardship in Action Program is an excellent onramp for beneficiaries to learn more about fiduciary concepts and the role of a trust.
 This comprehensive coursework is designed for those who are new to learning about trusts, the role of a beneficiary, and the fiduciary care of a trustee.
 This program explores the relationship between a beneficiary and a trustee and how it evolves over time.
 There are interactive case studies, podcasts, exercises, and more to bring this content to life.

-This program is comprised of nine introductory courses and focuses on the concept of stewardship, the factors that erode wealth over generations, the roles, and responsibilities of a beneficiary and trustees.
+This program is comprised of three introductory courses and focuses on the concept of stewardship, the factors that erode wealth over generations, the roles, and responsibilities of a beneficiary and trustees.

 - Access your courses anytime, anywhere, with a computer, tablet or smartphone